OuhscBbmc/redcap-manual-v1/designadv/econsent.md

 To learn how to request a new project, see [Best Way to Learn](../designbas/variable.md#sec-designbas-variable-howtolearn).

-## Preparing to Build the e-Consent
+## Preparing to Build the e-Consent {#sec-designadv-econsent-preparetobuild}

 You will need pdf copies of the researchers' *current* IRB-approved consent form and HIPAA form, which notifies potential participants of their rights to the privacy of their personal health information.
+You can check whether the form is current by looking at the date in the IRB seal at the bottom of the form.
-It often is a good idea to obtain a copy of the IRB-approved protocol as well, so that you are familiar with the study and the role of e-consent within the study.
+It may be a good idea to obtain a copy of the IRB-approved protocol as well, so that you are familiar with the study and the role of e-consent within the study.
+You also will need to know who is approved by the IRB as key personnel to collect consent from participants so you can add them to this completed project.

 To understand how the e-consent project will work, you should know that researchers typically email a link to an online survey containing the consent and HIPAA forms.
 There is a field for the signature of the person obtaining the consent.
 But the form is completed by the participant.
 The person obtaining consent will have access to the REDCap project and will add his/her signature inside REDCap after the participant submits the online forms.

-## Starting an e-Consent Project
+## Starting an e-Consent Project {#sec-designadv-econsent-starteconsent}

 - Click on your list of projects at the top of the landing page for REDCap.
 - Click on the e-consent project name.